Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Start-to-end XFEL simulation

-Under fully optimized $R_{56}$ values for all dispersive chicanes, the undulator modules $A_{1}-A_{5}$, $B_{1}-B_{6}$, $C_{1}-C_{6}$ and $D_{1}-D_{6}$ have $K$ values of $K_1$ = 2.00, $K_2$ = 2.21, $K_3$ = 2.39 and $K_4$ = 2.56, respectively, as illustrated in Fig.~\ref{fig:figure_op}(c).
+Under fully optimized $R_{56}$ values for all dispersive chicanes, the undulator modules $A_{5}$, $B_{6}$, $C_{6}$, $D_{6}$ (with five sub-undulators in $A_{5}$ and six sub-undulators in each of $B_{6}$, $C_{6}$ and $D_{6}$) are operated with undulator parameters $K_1$ = 2.00, $K_2$ = 2.21, $K_3$ = 2.39 and $K_4$ = 2.56, as illustrated in Fig.~\ref{fig:figure_op}(c).
 The electron beam propagating through these undulator modules generates radiation at the resonant wavelengths of 1.8, 2.1, 2.4, and 2.7 nm, with adjacent wavelengths separated by 0.3 nm, shown in Fig.~\ref{fig:figure_op}(a).
 These wavelengths correspond to photon energies of 688.80, 590.40, 516.60, and 459.20 eV, respectively.
-Independent generation of each X-ray pulse is enabled by their time separation via delay chicanes, resulting in inter-pulse temporal separations of delay = 1 ps, evident in the FEL power profile (see Fig.~\ref{fig:figure_op}(b)).
-All four-color X-ray pulses achieve peak power levels on the order of hundreds of megawatts.
+The four-color X-ray pulses achieve peak power levels on the order of hundreds of megawatts, as illustrated in Fig.~\ref{fig:figure_op}(b).
+Independent generation of each X-ray pulse is enabled by delay chicanes, which provide a temporal separation of 1 ps between neighboring pulses, corresponding to the maximum delay used to clearly separate the four pulses.
+The minimum useful delay is constrained by the XFEL pulse length, below which neighboring pulses would overlap and become difficult to distinguish.
+This inter-pulse delay defines the accessible temporal sampling points between successive pulses, but it does not directly determine the temporal resolution.
+Instead, the temporal resolution is mainly limited by the XFEL pulse length and is on the order of 100 fs for the present case, consistent with the values listed in Table~\ref{table-ok/sase}.
 To realize this multi-color output within a single pass, the same electron bunch is reused across multiple undulator modules.
 However, the FEL radiation in the upstream sections induces significant energy spread in the high-current core of the bunch, thereby degrading its FEL gain for downstream wavelengths.
 Consequently, lasing at subsequent colors is sustained primarily by the low-energy-spread electrons in the bunch head and tail.
 This longitudinal partitioning of lasing regions leads to temporal pulse splitting in the output.
 As demonstrated in the following sections, a precisely balanced pulse energy configuration across colors effectively suppresses this splitting phenomenon, thereby improving temporal structure and synchronization.